vhscom/remix-cloudflare-template/README.md

 bun run deploy
 ```

-This will build and upload the app, and upload static assets and generated build files to Cloudflare Pages.
+This will build and upload the app, and upload static assets and generated build files to Cloudflare.
 You must have the correct KV namespace `id` set in `wrangler.toml` for the deployment to succeed.
-See [Next Steps](#next-steps) for details.

-### Preview Deployments

-Connect your GitHub repository to Cloudflare Pages to enable automatic preview deployments for commits, branches and PRs.
+See [Project Configuration](#project-configuration) for help configuring your KV namespace.

 ## Project Configuration

-Once you've created your app using the template, create a KV for each namespace binding defined in `wrangler.toml` and manually set its `id` in the configuration file for use during deployments to Cloudflare Pages.
+Once you've created your app using the template, create a KV for each namespace binding defined in `wrangler.toml` and manually set its `id` in the configuration file for use during deployments to Cloudflare.
 To create a KV manually, locate KV in the [Cloudflare Dashboard](https://dash.cloudflare.com/) and choose `Create`.

 To create a KV using the `wrangler` CLI you can run wrangler like: